SpaceX's Latest Advantage? Blowing Up Its Own Rocket, Automatically - Slashdot

 The ARM sequence and FIRE sequence must come from the ground; they cannot be generated aboard the vehicle.
 These sequences are transmitted on a frequency which is reserved, at all times, for this purpose and this purpose alone.
 There are several transmitters around the Eastern Test Range which can be used to transmit the codes.
 These transmitters have a power of 10 kw (continuous wave).
 The ARM and FIRE sequences consist of thirteen tone pairs (different for each command and changed for each launch).
 There are eight possible tones, resulting in 28 possible tone pairs; thus, there are (28^13) or slightly over 6.5E18 correct sequences.

 The Range Safety Officer has two switches labeled "ARM" and "DESTRUCT".
 When he throws a switch, it generates an interrupt in the central processor (there are actually two central processors running and receiving all inputs, but only one is on-line at any time; in case of software or hardware error the backup is switched in.
 And yes, they have different power sources.)
 The central program checks for the correct code on each of two different hardware lines (the correct code is different for each line); if correct, and all criteria are met to allow the sequence to be sent, the central program requests the tone pairs for that sequence from another processor.
 That processor (like everything else in the system, actually redundant processors) has only one function: to store and deliver those tone pairs.
 The processor resides in a special vault and can only be accessed in order to program the tone pairs (which are highly classified) before each launch.
-The data line between the central processor and the storage processor is
+The data line between the central processor and the storage processor is electrically connected ONLY when the ARM or DESTRUCT switch is actually thrown; this prevents a wild program from retrieving the tone pairs.

+When the central program has retrieved the tone pairs, it formats a message to the currently selected remote transmitter.
+As the final step before sending the message, the program checks the switch hardware one more time to make sure the command is, in fact, requested.
+If so, the message is sent to the site on two modems (with different power supplies and geographically diverse communications paths) and, after sending the message, erases the tone paris from its memory.
+The remote site, until this time, does not know the tone pairs.
+When the site receives and validates the message, it sends a request for confirmation back to the central processor.
+When Central receives this request, it checks the switch hardware again and retrieves a fresh copy of the tone pairs from the storage processor to make sure that the site got the correct tone pairs.
+If all these checks pass, Central issues a go-ahead message to the site, which then (if the message is validated) actually transmits the sequence to the vehicle.
+During this sequence of messages, if any message fails, it is retransmitted, with a check of the switch hardware before each transmission.

 Re: (Score:1)